 2. The destination partition should be equal or larger than the source partition.
-Otherwise, the copied data may not keep intact.
+Otherwise, the copied data may not remain intact.

-3. Before performing the copy operation, "chkdsk" function will automatically check the file system and fixes the errors if there's any.
+3. Before performing the copy operation, the "chkdsk" function will automatically check the file system and fix the errors if there are any.
 This feature makes copy operation faster and more stable.

 1. Preparations for Cloning Hard Drive